Mayankrai01/Email-Campaign-Manager/README.md

   }
 4) Run the following command in your MYSQL workbench to check if the users are added- {select * from Subscribers;}
 5) It would reflect the changes along with their details

+### Testing Send Campaign Mails API
+1) Turn on the server if you haven't already done that (this is done so that if a user wants to unsubscribe we can do that, if the application is not running mail will be delivered but user can't unsubscribe)
+2) Run the command {python html-mail.py} to send mails to all active users
+3) You can add your email in the Subscribers list and verify the same.